MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 - **Video quality alerts** - Set up alerts for in-progress meeting video issues and get notified immediately when your specified users experience issues.

-- **Watermarking** - Enforced through a sensitivity label.
-Watermarks display the email address of a meeting participant, which is useful for protecting confidential information shared in meetings.
+- **Watermarking** - Enforced through a sensitivity label, watermarks display the email address of a meeting participant.
+Watermarks are useful for protecting confidential information shared in meetings.

 | Feature/Task  | Can admins turn this feature on/off? | Documentation for admins | Documentation for your end users
 | -------------------- | -----------| ----------- | ------------ |